This article may contain compensated links. Please read disclaimer for more info.

 With Notre Dame’s reparation in the headlines, this secretive brotherhood has a rare opportunity to become national heroes in France . . .

-The Compagnons du Devoir (Companions of Duty in English) is a secretive brotherhood of craftsmen set up in the early Middle Ages.
+The Compagnons du Devoir (Companions of Duty in English) is a secretive brotherhood of craftsmen set up in the Middle Ages.

 Based in France, the Compagnons du Devoir (the full name is Compagnons du Devoir et du Tour de France) are among the world’s best craftspeople, trained over the years in a long process with rituals, secretive practices, and devotion to their trades.
 Their initiations are held behind closed doors, and inevitably, a connection with freemasonry springs to mind.

 The trades usually fall into five groups depending on their principal material: wood, stone, textiles & leather, metal, and food.
+There is always a transformation of matter.

-The compagnonnage is since 2010 recognized by UNESCO as an Intangible Cultural Heritage, as a network for transmitting knowledge and identities through trades.
+GOOD TO KNOW: In 2010, the ‘compagnonnage‘ was recognized by UNESCO as an Intangible Cultural Heritage, as a network for transmitting knowledge and identities through trades.

 The Tour de France is one of the key pillars of the Compagnons du Devoir’s training.
 In a direct link back to the early days of journeymen masons and carpenters – the cathedral-builders of the past – the apprentices aged between 16 and 25 still go on a Tour de France.
 Over several years they travel the country, living as a community, to pick up new techniques and perfect their skills under a new master.
 And after six months or a year in one place, each apprentice will pack up and move to another place to learn new skills.